Gluten Free Cornbread Stuffing

 If you’re planning a gluten free Thanksgiving menu, this flavor-packed, herby cornbread stuffing must make the list.
 Here’s why you’ll love it:

-• Classic dish.
+• Classic with a twist.
 This is a traditional Thanksgiving or Christmas recipe that even non-gluten-free guests will dig into with joy.
+Even if you’re more of a purist who loves regular bread stuffing like my gluten free Thanksgiving stuffing recipe, one bite might just convince you to become a cornbread convert.

 serving of thanksgiving stuffing with green beans